mercadopago/devsite-docs/guides/payments/api/previous-requirements.en.md

 >
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Include MercadoPago.js

 MercadoPago.js allows you to create a payment token to send card data to your backend securely.
-You can use it adding the following code to your website:
+You can use it by adding the following code to your website:

 ```html
 <script src="https://secure.mlstatic.com/sdk/javascript/v1/mercadopago.js"></script>